 We also offer a wide range of tests and treatment for motility disorders such as esophageal and anorectal manometry, esophageal PH monitoring and hydrogen breath testing.
 Anorectal biofeedback is an option for patients with fecal incontinence and/or constipation.

-Specialized clinics, such as for motility disorders, pancreatic and biliary disorders and inflammatory bowel disease provide an avenue for patients with special disorders to access the most up to date treatments.
+Specialized multidisciplinary clinics for pancreatic and biliary disorders and inflammatory bowel disease provide an avenue for patients with special disorders to access the most up to date treatments.

 Digestive disorders range from the occasional upset stomach, heartburn and nausea to the more serious and life-threatening cancers.
 Most digestive disorders and diseases are complex, with subtle symptoms and the causes of many remain unknown.
 Some may be genetic or develop from multiple factors such as stress, fatigue, diet, smoking and/or alcohol abuse.